-See also Note 11 - Income Taxes in the notes to consolidated financial statements.
+See also Note 10 - Income Taxes in the accompanying notes to the Company's consolidated financial statements.

-Construction and Service Backlog Information
+GCR and ODR Backlog Information

-We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts, as "backlog."
+The Company refers to its estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue it had recognized under such contracts, as "backlog."
 Backlog includes unexercised contract options.
-Our backlog includes projects that have a written award, a letter of intent, a notice to proceed or an agreed upon work order to perform work on mutually accepted terms and conditions.
-Additionally, the difference between our backlog and remaining performance obligations is due to the portion of unexercised contract options that are excluded, under certain contract types, from our remaining performance obligations as these contracts can be canceled for convenience at any time by us or the customer without considerable cost incurred by the customer.
-Additional information related to our remaining performance obligations is provided in Note 17 - Remaining Performance Obligations in the accompanying notes to our consolidated financial statements.
+The Company's backlog includes projects that have a written award, a letter of intent, a notice to proceed or an agreed upon work order to perform work on mutually accepted terms and conditions.
+Additionally, the difference between the Company's backlog and remaining performance obligations is due to the portion of unexercised contract options that are excluded, under certain contract types, from its remaining performance obligations as these contracts can be canceled for convenience at any time by the Company or the customer without considerable cost incurred by the customer.
+Additional information related to the Company's remaining performance obligations is provided in Note 4-Revenue from Contracts with Customers in the accompanying notes to its consolidated financial statements.
 See also "Item 1A.
-Risk Factors - Our contract backlog is subject to unexpected adjustments and cancellations and could be an uncertain indicator of our future earnings."
+Risk Factors-Our contract backlog is subject to unexpected adjustments and cancellations and could be an uncertain indicator of our future earnings."

-Our Construction backlog was \$393.5 million and \$504.2 million as of December 31, 2020 and 2019, respectively.
-Projects are brought into backlog once we have been provided a written confirmation of award and the contract value has been established.
-At any point in time, we have a substantial volume of projects that are specifically identified and advanced in negotiations and/or documentation, however those projects are not booked as backlog until we have received written confirmation from the owner or the GC/CM of their intention to award us the contract and they have directed us to begin engineering, designing, incurring construction labor costs or procuring needed equipment and material.
-Our construction projects tend to be built over a 12- to 24-month schedule depending upon scope and complexity.
-Most major projects have a preconstruction planning phase which may require months of planning before actual construction planning work continues.
-As work on each of our projects progresses, we increase or decrease backlog to take into account our estimate of the effects of changes in estimated quantities, changes in conditions, change orders and other variations from initially anticipated contract revenues, and the percentage of completion of our work on the projects.
-Based on historical trends, we estimate that approximately 65% of our construction backlog as of December 31, 2020 will be recognized as revenue during 2021.
-Additionally, the reduction in Construction backlog has been intentional as we look to focus on higher margin projects than historically, as well as our focus on smaller, higher margin owner direct projects.
+The Company's GCR backlog was \$337.2 million and \$393.5 million as of December 31, 2021 and 2020, respectively.
+Projects are brought into backlog once the Company has been provided a written confirmation of award and the contract value has been established.
+At any point in time, the Company has a substantial volume of projects that are specifically identified and advanced in negotiations and/or documentation, however those projects are not booked as backlog until the Company has received written confirmation from the owner or the GC/CM of their intention to award it the contract and they have directed the Company to begin engineering, designing, incurring construction labor costs or procuring needed equipment and material.
+The Company's GCR projects tend to be built over a 12- to 24-month schedule depending upon scope and complexity.
+Most major projects have a preconstruction planning phase which may require months of planning before actual construction commences.
+The Company is occasionally employed to deliver a "fast-track" project, where construction commences as the preconstruction planning work continues.
+As work on the Company's projects progress, it increases or decreases backlog to take into account its estimate of the effects of changes in estimated quantities, changes in conditions, change orders and other variations from initially anticipated contract revenue, and the percentage of completion of the Company's work on the projects.
+Based on historical trends, the Company currently estimates that 65% of its GCR backlog as of December 31, 2021 will be recognized as revenue during 2022.
+Additionally, the reduction in GCR backlog has been intentional as the Company looks to focus on higher margin projects than historically, as well as its focus on smaller, higher margin owner direct projects.
+As of December 31, 2021, GCR backlog included approximately \$33.8 million of backlog associated with the operations of the entities acquired in the Jake Marshall Transaction.